K-9 Idol Makes Up For Lost Time

 K-9 Idol Locates Hidden Evidence

-On Sunday, April 14th, 2013, a vehicle burglary suspect was being detained by patrol officers in the area of Rosedale and Glenoaks.
+A vehicle burglary suspect was being detained by patrol officers in the area of Rosedale and Glenoaks.
 The suspect had been seen in several different yards and garages and police had been searching for him for several hours.
 When the male was eventually caught, he was wearing different clothing from what he was described as wearing by a witness two blocks away.
 This led officers to believe that the suspect, thinking he was about to be captured, purposely changed his clothing in order to avoid being recognized.
 Although one witness positively identified the suspect even though he was wearing different clothing, officers knew that finding the male’s hidden clothing would help their case against the suspect in court.
 Furthermore, finding the hidden clothing may also lead officers in recovering additional evidence, such as stolen items, that he abandoned along the way.

 Officer Sholtis and his K-9 partner, Idol, responded to the location where a witness observed the suspect in a neighbor’s driveway before running off.
 Even though it had been over an hour since the suspect ran from the driveway, K-9 Idol was still able to pick up on his “fear” scent.
 Idol tracked the suspect’s path across the street, down a sidewalk, through a large parking lot, through an open gate, and into a backyard of a duplex property.
 Idol pulled towards a secluded area of the yard which was surrounded by overgrown bushes.
 Idol came across a black cell phone, where he laid down with the item between his front paws, which is his alert to finding an article containing fresh human odor.
 Next to the cell phone were a black hat, a black visor, and a khaki pair of pants.
 The clothing that Idol located matched the prior descriptions of what the suspect was wearing on earlier burglary attempts.
 It was obvious that the items were stashed by the suspect in this secluded area in order to change his appearance and avoid capture.
 The cell phone may have either been a stolen item or the suspect’s personal cell phone that may have contained information that would incriminate him if located by police.